concur/developer.concur.com/travel-profile/get-travel-profile.markdown

 ####  Telephones elements

 The Telephones parent element contains a Telephone child element for each included telephone.
-The Telephone element has the attributes shown in the Response Class section and contains the following child elements:
+TheÂ TelephoneÂ element has the attributes shown in the Response Class section and contains the following child elements:

 | ----- |
 |  Element Name |  Data Type |  Description |